-- Driver's license (or other photo ID)

-- Letter of acceptance to HawCC

-- · Placement test scores, and

-- Copies of transcripts (if classes were taken outside of the University of Hawai'i System)
+- Driver's license (or other photo ID) - Student identification number (located on the acceptance letter) - · Placement scores, and - Copies of transcripts (if classes were taken outside of the University of Hawai'i System)

 Transfer students must request their official academic transcripts, printed in English, be sent to the HawCC Admissions and Records Office.
 Catalogs with course descriptions from other colleges attended may be requested to help determine equivalencies of courses taken.
 It is strongly recommended that a copy of the college transcripts be brought to advising since official evaluation is not completed until after a student's first semester at HawCC begins.
 A copy of the transcript will facilitate the advising and registration process.